 2) When the SSR President has informed the Awards Chair that all Awardees have been notified, the Awards Chair also congratulates the Awardees and informs their nominators.
 The request that no formal announcement be made until the nominators of the other candidates have been contacted is repeated to the nominators.

 3) The Awards Chair contacts nominators of unsuccessful candidates and requests that they inform their nominees that they did not receive the award.
-The Awards Chair encourages nominators that they should provide an updated nomination if the candidate is to be considered again next year, and addresses any questions about the process or about re-nomination in the future.
+The Awards Chair encourages nominators that they should provide an updated nomination if the candidate is to be considered again next year and addresses any questions about the process or about re-nomination in the future.

 4) The Awards Chair informs the SSR Office and President when notification of Awardees and nominators of all candidates has been completed, at which time the Major Awards are officially announced to the SSR membership by the SSR Office.